btmartin721/ClineHelpR/README.md

 Here few things you need to have to make the ideogram:

+* You need to run BGC twice
+  + Once with transcriptome-aligned SNPs
+  + Another time with all unlinked SNPs with unplaced scaffolds.

 * You need an appropriately close reference genome
   + Fully assembled at the chromosome level